 “Completing the certificate was probably the single biggest factor for me being able to get a job,” he said.
 “The program is particularly helpful for people making a career change.”

-And more than just making a living, Rob also finds satisfaction in his work — and even the creativity that he’s always sought professionally.
+The market for software developers is certainly booming today.
+Beyond making a good living, however, Rob also finds satisfaction in his work — and even the creativity that he’s always sought professionally.

 “Programming combines what I love about my previous careers in writing and construction — the problem solving, the feeling of building something from nothing and the unique combination of creative and analytical skills you use when developing software.
 It’s been a great move.”